 What is a Curriculum Vitae (aka Résumé*)?

 A CV is a concise written overview of your unique skills, education, work experience and achievements.
-Your CV is a personal marketing document used to sell yourself to prospective employers and should ultimately demonstrate why en employer should take the time and money to consider you for the job.
+Your CV is a personal marketing document used to sell yourself to prospective employers and should ultimately demonstrate why an employer should take the time and money to consider you for the job.
 You'll often need to submit your CV along with an application or cover letter, see here.
-Also consider getting yourself a LinkedIn which will serve as your online CV.
+Also, consider getting yourself a LinkedIn profile which will serve as your online CV.

 Why is it important?

 It’s your passport through the door and in most situations, a CV is the first contact you will have with a prospective employer so it is your chance to make a good first impression.
 A well written CV could be the difference between getting an interview and not being considered for the role so take the time to make it count.

 What is included in a CV and how do I write it?

 A CV should typically include your details, a personal statement, your work experience, education, skills, hobbies and interests, and references.
 While there is a general template, the exact way in which you write your CV may depend on what you are applying for and whether or not you've had gaps of unemployment (for more information, click here.).
 Also, there are some country specific dos and don’ts.
 For example, in France and Germany it is fairly common to include a picture, however, in the UK and the US that is a no-no, so check out the relevant links below.
 Good luck!

 Remember, on your CV you will need to have your education, skills and work experience so start working on those now!
 Find part time jobs here or by offering your time to friends family and local businesses and charities.